 The data collection and analysis is projected to be completed by May 2019.

 This project brings together an interdisciplinary team of academics and service providers with a shared interest in the wellbeing of refugee families.
 The study is led by Serena Nudel (Program Manager, Mental Health and Wellness) and Dr Akm Alamgir (Scientist, Access Alliance) and Manolli Ekra (Senior Policy and Research Coordinator, OCASI).
 Amjed Abojedi is the Immigrant Insight Scholar coordinating this study.
 The study will also train and engage two refugee youth as peer researchers.

 Our Knowledge Translation Goals

-The key knowledge translation goal of the proposed study is to mobilize and share study evidence to inform progressive policy and program/service changes geared at promoting wellbeing of refugee children/youth and their families who have experienced family loss or protracted separation.
-Policy/service domains of interest for this study include family reunification and sponsorship, Canada Border Services Agency (on how to better support “unaccompanied” and “separated” refugee children/youth who claim refugee status at borders), provincial child protection system (for example, recommendation on how to support unaccompanied and separated refugee children/youth who are older than 16 years), legal and other support to enable refugee families to find missing relatives, and mental health services.
-In addition to a literature review report, a research report, and peer-reviewed journal publications, the project team will synthesize evidence to produce a plain language Best Practices Guide geared at service providers, and policy briefing notes to be shared with relevant government bodies listed above.
+The key knowledge translation goal of the proposed study is to mobilize and share study evidence to inform progressive policy and program/service changes geared at promoting the wellbeing of refugee children/youth and their families who have experienced family loss or protracted separation.
+Policy/service domains of interest for this study include family reunification and sponsorship, Canada Border Services Agency (on how to better support “unaccompanied” and “separated” refugee children/youth who claim refugee status at borders), provincial child protection system (for example, for recommendations on how to support unaccompanied and separated refugee children/youth who are older than 16 years), legal, and other supports to enable refugee families to find missing relatives, and mental health services.
+In addition to a literature review report, a research report, and peer-reviewed journal publications, the project team will synthesize evidence to produce a plain language Best Practices Guide geared at service providers, as well as policy briefing notes to be shared with relevant government bodies listed above.